Useful pages on the regulator website

 The statute of limitations on the CNBV’s powers to impose sanctions is a period of five years from the date of the infraction to the date of the formal notification of the administrative sanctioning procedure.

-Under the Anti-Money Laundering Law, the CNBV has powers to impose fines for operations and activities that are potentially illicit as set forth therein.
+Under the Anti-Money Laundering Law, the CNBV has powers to impose fines for operations and activities that are potentially illicit as set forth therein, and may issue an opinion on financial crimes to the competent prosecutor’s office.

-In the past, the CNBV has imposed significant monetary sanctions on banking and investment firms, and on their respective directors and employees, for insider trading and non-compliance with reporting and disclosure obligations, and in connection with money laundering offences.
-In November 2019, the CNBV imposed numerous monetary sanctions on banking institutions – fines of over 3 million pesos in each case – for their failure to comply with money laundering prevention measures.
+In the past, the CNBV has imposed significant monetary sanctions on banking and investment firms, and on their respective directors and employees, for insider trading and non-compliance with reporting and disclosure obligations, non-compliance with calculation methodologies and processes, and in connection with money laundering offences.
+In the first semester of 2021, the CNBV imposed numerous monetary sanctions to banking institutions – fines of over 2 million pesos in each case – for their failure to comply with the methodologies regarding the liquidity standards and the rating of the credit portfolios.
+Furthermore, the CNBV continues to regularly impose strict and severe sanctions in connection with the lack of compliance of money laundering prevention measures.

-Finally, since the approach of the new government to preventing money laundering and illegal financial activities is more militant than that of the previous administration, it is foreseeable that the CNBV may be more aggressive in the imposition of sanctions without further and duly conducted investigations.
-This is of particular relevance considering that conducts derived from money laundering and illegal financial activities may be classified as crimes.
+Finally, since the approach of the government continues to emphasise establishing a strict and punitive position against the regulated entities, especially regarding the prevention of money laundering and illegal financial activities, it is foreseeable that the CNBV (which coordinates closely with the Financial Intelligence Unit of the Ministry of Finance, FIU) will continue with an aggressive posture in the imposition of sanctions without further and duly conducted investigations by the FIU, many of which have been overthrown by means of administrative and court proceedings.
+This is of particular relevance considering that in many cases the conducts derived from money laundering and illegal financial activities may be classified as crimes.

 Non-monetary sanctioning powers and behaviour